ApoXalvation/katacoda-scenarios/sharding/step5.md

       resources:
         requests:
           storage: 1Gi`<br>
-The *volume.beta.kubernetes.io/storage-class* is that part becouse of which We had to use beta api, and then We can set it to our nfs provider *managed-nfs-storage*.
+The *volume.beta.kubernetes.io/storage-class* is that part where We set our nfs provider *managed-nfs-storage*.
 We set *access mode  as read and write* and *request storage 1Gi*.<br>
 <br>
 ## Task
 Lets try to deploy the MongoDB config servers<br>